RiverHawks Scholar Program FAQs

 Who will be peer mentors?

-Social and physical fitness peer mentors will be Northeastern State University students that will share similar interests and help enhance the social skills of the students in the RiverHawks Scholar Program.
-Peer mentors will not be paid.
+Social and fitness mentors will be Northeastern State University students that will share similar interests and help enhance the social skills of the students in the RiverHawks Scholar Program.

 What is the credential RiverHawks Scholar Program students will earn upon completion?